ORSERDU logo

 If a Grade 4 or intolerable AR recurs, permanently discontinue ORSERDU.

-Dose reduction
+Dose reduction1

-Number and strength of tablets
+Number and strength of tablets1

 First dose reduction